 How I am operating while doing this,

-And what’s the impact on me and people around me?
+And what’s the impact?
 Am I getting anything GOOD out of this?
-What’s the impact on Relationships?

-- I distance myself unknowingly from the person who I criticize.
-Lose out on the Relationships many a times.
+I distance myself unknowingly from the person who I criticize.
+Lose out on the relationship many a times.

 So, what is the way out?

-- Make a choice about how do I use my energy?
-By wasting it on criticizing others or using that energy for self-improvement.
+Make a choice about how do I use my energy?
+By wasting it on criticising others or using that energy for self-improvement.

 Finally, do I care more about being right (by my standards) and grumpy?
 Or being open, free and happy?